Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 There is a track off the main one that takes you down to the lookout.
 It’s only about 100m with some steps to the viewpoint.

-Back on the main track, you will cross over Cave Creek via a bridge that then takes you back down for another view of the falls before taking you further down to the cave.
+Back on the main track, you will cross over Cave Creek via a bridge that takes you back down for another view of the falls before taking you further down to the cave.

 Crossing the Bridge to Natural Bridge taking nature walks on the Gold Coast.